urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 47. Henry Ford’s Famous Car
-> **Target Words**: `aim, attach, bet, carriage, classic, commute, confirm, criticize, differ, expense, formal, height, invent, junior, labor, mechanic, prime, shift, signal, sincere`
+> `aim, attach, bet, carriage, classic, commute, confirm, criticize, differ, expense, formal, height, invent, junior, labor, mechanic, prime, shift, signal, sincere`

 My name is Henry Ford, and I invented a car called the Model T. I used to watch carriages on the streets.
 They fascinated me.
 Then I got a job as a junior mechanic.
 My father criticized me.
 He wanted me to run the farm.
 But I did not shift my plans.